 While it’s true that being in debt can be stressful, not all debt is bad.
 Certain types of low interest debt can work in your favor.
 For example, taking out a mortgage to buy a home or borrowing money to start a business can be considered good debt, as these investments often increase in value over time.

-While it may seem counterintuitive, having no debt can actually hurt your credit score in some cases.
+While it may seem counterintuitive, having no debt can actually hurt your credit in some cases.
 Credit scoring models like to see some level of debt management, so a history of well-managed debt can be beneficial.
 If you have no debt – and have never had debt – you’ll have no credit history.
 This can make it harder to rent an apartment or even get good car insurance rates.

 Risk of Overly Conservative Financial Practices